-COC will announce the reopening of the waiting list at least 14 days prior to the date applications will first be accepted.
+COC will announce the reopening of the waiting list at least 10 days prior to the date applications will first be accepted.
 If the list is only being reopened for certain categories of families, this information will be contained in the notice.
-The notice will specify where, when, and how applications are to be received.